A complete guide to OCR A-Level Physics

 Capacitors (charging, discharging, energy stored), electric fields (force, potential, parallel plates), electromagnetism (force on a wire, motion of charged particles, electromagnetic induction, transformers), nuclear and particle physics (radioactive decay, fission and fusion, the standard model), and medical imaging (X-rays, CT, ultrasound, PET scanning).

 Exam tip for Paper 2 Learn each medical imaging technique in Module 6 (X-ray, CT, ultrasound, PET) as a complete picture: How the imaging signal is generated, what tissue it sees best, the dose and safety implications, and the physics that underpins it.
-Examiners reward comparison questions across imaging techniques, which require knowing all four well.
+Comparison questions across imaging techniques are common – and reward fluency across all four.

 Paper 3 in detail